Understanding multi-layered transmission matrices: Problem formulation

-\subsection{Problem formulation}
+\section{Problem formulation}

 \boldstart{Imaging setup:} For simplicity, the following derivation considers coherent scalar waves, ignoring polarization.
 In \figref{fig:setup}(a) we visualize a setup for transmission matrix acquisition.
 A scattering medium, such as tissue, is illuminated by a coherent source $\be^k$ at one side of the medium.
-After propagating through the medium the resulting coherent wavefront $\bt^k$ is recorded.
+After propagating through the medium, the resulting coherent wavefront $\bt^k$ is recorded.
+Usually $\bt^k$ are complex valued speckle patterns with a pseudo-random structure.
 The illumination is translated and multiple wavefronts are recorded and stored as columns of a transmission matrix $\TM$.